FeedMapping/Schema/README.md

 [![Quantum Project - The Concept of Primes Algorithm by DNA Recombination](https://eq19.github.io/images/banner.jpg)](https://github.com/eq19/maps)

-Such of method is used to generate a _[basic grammar](https://github.com/chetabahana)_ which algorithm is adaptable for any kind of implementations or applications as explained further below.
+Such of method is used to generate a _[basic grammar](https://github.com/chetabahana)_ which algorithm is adaptable for any kind of implementations or applications as explained below.

 # Tabulate Prime by The Power of 168